nashape/docs/rebuild.md

 ### Development Speed

-Because of its opinionated nature, developing features with Rails (including writing tests) is faster than other frameworks.
+Developing features with Rails (including writing tests) is faster than other frameworks because of its opinionated nature.

 However the initial learning curve for Rails (and Ruby) is significant.
-There are many fewer good Rails developers available for hire (although the calibre of Rails developers is usually much higher than that of PHP developers).
+There are fewer good Rails developers available for hire (although the calibre of Rails developers is usually much higher than that of PHP developers).

 ### Framework Structure

-Rails uses a very well established MVC structure that will allow for easy white labelling.
+Rails uses a very well established MVC structure that will allow for simple white labelling.

 ### Commonly Implemented Features